marko-grub/candidate-repo/README.md

 _Importance_ filtering out the middleman and people that don't know how to code

 b) **Coding Interview and Search Engine Usage**
 There will be 4 tasks ahead of you.
 Don't worry this is not 'leetcode' or 'adventcode'.
+So please relax.
-So please relax There are no algorithms on this interview.
+There are no algorithms on this interview.

 1. TASK_1 is very simple